chrisgundling/Udacity-P3-BehavioralCloning/README.md

 ```

 # Model Architecture
 The model architectures for each of the two models can be seen below.
 As mentioned in the introduction, my main tuning parameter with these models was the dropout.
 For the NVIDIA model it was somewhat surprising to find that the model performed best on both Track 1 and 2 with no dropout.
 The model size is relatively small and with all of the applied image augmentations any dropout caused the car not to steer hard enough in the corners.
-For the VGG type model it was a different story, the model is much larger and relies on dropout.
-Even with dropout applied I could not get this model to drive very smoothly (most likely still over-fitting the data).
+For the VGG type model I found that some dropout in the final layers improved performance.

 ## NVIDIA Type Model Structure and Parameters
 | Layer | Size | Memory (Forward Pass) | # Parameters (Not Counting Bias) |